rtibbles/kolibri-exercise-perseus-plugin/README.rst

 ------------------------------

 1. Download this repo.

 2. Open terminal in your Kolibri repo.

-4. run the following commands:
+3. run the following commands:

     ``pip install -e <KOLIBRI-PERSEUS-PLUGIN-LOCAL-PATH>``

     ``kolibri plugin exercise_perseus_renderer enable``

-5. Then run the commands to install frontend packages in Kolibri, this plugin will have its recursively installed.
+4. Then run the commands to install frontend packages in Kolibri, this plugin will have its dependencies recursively installed:

-6. If you have updated the version of Perseus in the repo, run the following command:
+    ``yarn install``

+5. Finally, to copy over Mathjax into the static folder, run the following command (you will need to do this if you update the version of Perseus in the repo also):

     ``./update_perseus.sh``